-19.3.2 Modulating Pan
+20.3.2 Modulating Pan

-The Pan envelope affects the mixer pan stage in a relative way: The pan knob's position determines the intensity of the modulation.
+The Pan modulation envelope affects the mixer pan stage in a relative way: The pan knob's position determines the intensity of the modulation.
 With the pan knob set to the center position, modulation by the clip envelope can reach from hard left to hard right; the modulation amount is automatically reduced as you move the pan knob towards the left or right.
-When the pan knob is turned all the way to the left, for instance, the pan clip envelope has no effect at all.
+When the pan knob is turned all the way to the left, for instance, the pan modulation clip envelope has no effect at all.

-19.3.3 Modulating Device Controls
+Modulating Device Controls 20.3.3

 All devices in a clip's track are listed in the upper clip envelope Device chooser.
-Modulating the devices' controls works just as you would expect.
-When modulating device controls, it is important to keep the interaction of clip envelopes and device settings in mind: Unlike a device preset, the clip envelope cannot define the values for the devices' controls, it can only change them relative to their current setting.
+Modulating device parameters works similarly to modulating mixer controls.
+When modulating device controls, it is important to keep in mind the interaction between modulation and automation envelopes: unlike a device preset (page 241), the clip envelope cannot define the values for the devices' controls, it can only change them relative to their current setting.

-19.4 MIDI Controller Clip Envelopes
+MIDI Controller Clip Envelopes 20.4